BCDevOps/devops-platform-workshops/openshift-201/instructor-resources/201-workshop-notes.md

 ## Resource Management

 ### Setting Pod Limits & Requests
-Sysdig Blog link-  shows how to create graphs that line up with the numbered/highlighted points in the graphic
+Sysdig Blog link-  shows how to create monitoring graphs that line up with the numbered/highlighted points in the graphic

 Example has multiple containers in the pod, with their own limits and requests